-ICOE17 - NEURAL NETWORKS AND FUZZY LOGIC
+ICOE16 - NEURAL NETWORKS AND FUZZY LOGIC

 - 1. To provide an overview of intelligent techniques. - 2.
-To introduce different architectures and algorithms of Neural Networks. - 3.
+Develop skills to gain a basic understanding of neural network and fuzzy logic theory. - 3.
+To introduce different architectures and algorithms of Neural Networks. - 4.
 To impart knowledge on Fuzzy set theory and Fuzzy rules.